 How Does It Work?

-As proposed, UCI would use an electrolyzer to convert water into hydrogen for blending into the existing gas grid on sections of the UCI campus.
-The demonstration would power existing residential and light commercial equipment, including water heaters, boilers, furnaces, and ovens in academic buildings, student amenities, and housing.
+The electrolyzer converts water into hydrogen for blending into the existing gas grid.
+The demonstration would power existing residential and light commercial equipment, including water heaters, boilers, and furnaces.
 The project would initially blend 5 percent hydrogen, with a goal of gradually increasing the hydrogen blend up to 20 percent, resulting in potentially significant CO2 emissions reductions.

 Why Study Hydrogen?